Fast, effective learning on-the-go

 Spaced Learning is a free online learning program designed to enhance physician’s practice and performance.
 Developed by RACP Fellows, the content challenges physician thinking and helps physicians improve their professional practice.

-Spaced Learning courses are delivered by Qstream, an interactive learning platform, which disseminates case studies via email at spaced intervals.
+Spaced Learning has short, case study based courses that are delivered by our interactive learning management system.
+Case studies are sent directly to a participant's email at spaced intervals.

 Email notifications prompt participants to respond to case studies and each question takes just five minutes to complete.
 This flexibility means that participants are free to engage and learn in their own time via desktop or mobile.